RequiemB/samp-chatlog-saver/README.md

   "windowed_instance": false
 }
 ```
-**Note: It's recommended to add any more configurations or edit the variables other than 'windowed_instance' yourself, if you did and the program isn't running correctly, just delete the file and the program will generate another one.**
+**Note: It's not recommended to add any more configuration variables or edit the current variables other than 'windowed_instance' yourself, if you did and the program isn't running correctly, just delete the file and the program will generate another one.**

 ## Running via Python